microsoft/Windows-driver-samples/bluetooth/bthecho/README.md

 #### Server Installation

-1. Copy KMDF coinstaller (wdfcoinstallerMMmmm.dll, from redist\\wdf\\ ), BthEchoSampleSrv.Sys, BthEchoSampleSrv.inf and bthsrvinst.exe on a temporary directory on the target machine.
+1. Copy BthEchoSampleSrv.Sys, BthEchoSampleSrv.inf and bthsrvinst.exe on a temporary directory on the target machine.

 1. Run bthsrvinst.exe /i to install the echo server device.
 This enables the Bluetooth Enumerator (BthEnum.sys) to enumerate echo server device and create a PDO for the device (please refer to the device tree below).